rahulpaudel/.github.io/_publications/Spotify Prediction Markdown-Short.md

 ## Sonic Characteristic Correlation Heatmap

-This Heatmap shows the relationship of sonic features with the popularity of a song.
+This Heatmap shows the relationship of sonic features for songs within the dataset.
+If the intersection for two characteristics is red, they have a high positive correlation.
+If the interesection is blue, they have a high negative correlation.

 ![ ](/files/output_12_1.png)